iloveyii/starwars/README.md

 - if you want to build frontend run `npm run build`, you can serve using apache/nginx or `npm run serve`

 ## Tips and tricks

+### Webserver

+- We use the same node API sever for both api requests and serving the (build / static files) dist directory (frontend/dist/) of React app

 ### Promise all